This Page contains information about the different types of port.

 |Tawny Reserve||Tawny||White Port|

 No port is rarer or more sought-after than Vintage Port.
 At most, it constitutes a mere 2% of the total production.
 Vintage Port comes from a single vintage harvest of recognized quality with exceptional characteristics, displays superb color, full body, and very fine aroma and flavor.
-In order to obtain the necessary approval of the Port Wine Institute to "declare" a vintage, the producer must submit a sample bottle for evaluation by the Institute no sooner than January 1 and no later than September 30 of the second year from the harvest.
-If the port is approved the wine must be bottled no sooner than July 1 of the second year, and no later than June 1 of the third year from the harvest (i.e. in practical terms is bottled 2 years after the vintage).
+In order to obtain the necessary approval of the Port Wine Institute to "declare" a vintage, the producer must submit a sample bottle for evaluation by the Institute no sooner than January and no later than June of the second year from the harvest.
+If the port is approved the wine can be sold as earliest on May 1 of the second year, and it must be bottled no later than July 30 of the third year from the harvest (i.e. in practical terms is bottled 2 years after the vintage).
 The approval is given only if an expert panel, tasting blind, agrees that the port is fantastic and superb.

 Most Vintage Ports are produced from a number of different vineyards, one chosen for backbone, one for style, one for bouquet, another for finesse etc. As with Champagne, the key was in the blend of these various components to create a synergistic whole, better than the sum of its part.
 This is the House style of Vintage Port.
 Classically the one exception to this is Quinta do Noval, which produce its Vintage Port from a single vineyard, or quinta.
 Recently, several Port producers have begun making single-quinta Vintage Port.
 This existed already during the 19th century.
 Under the name of “Special Quinta” the first single quinta was produced in 1910 from Taylor’s Quinta de Vargellas.
 However old wine catalogues tell us that you could buy wines bearing the name Vargellas on the label as early as in 1820.
 During this century many houses were sold as Single Quinta Vintage Port (SQVP).
 During the 20th century SQVP was continued to be sold under the single quinta name and often also adding the House name, for example Quinta de la Rosa under Feuerheerd and Kopke’s Quinta Roriz.
 However, SQVP became more common from 1958 when Taylor started with declaring Quinta de Vargellas more regularly.
 These are generally produced from the best vineyard, but not in their best years.
 However, already in 1952 Graham and Fonseca started their second label introduction with Malvedos and Guimaraens.
 In contrast to the perception of most wine drinkers who often believe that a Cabernet from a single chateaux or vineyard (e.g. Martha’s) is better than a regular Bordeaux or Cabernet, single-quinta Vintage Port are rarely as good as the Vintage Port from that house.
 An exception is Quinta do Noval as mentioned and other small producers which also make their Vintage Port from single quinta vineyards e.g. Quinta do Crasto, Quinta do Infantado and Quinta de la Rosa.